-These provisions do not apply to land within Scheduleschedule 5 to the Capital City Zone (City North).
+These provisions do not apply to land within schedule 5 to the Capital City Zone (City North).

-Building Height Building Height
+Building Height

 The height of a building should respect the character and scale of adjoining buildings and the streetscape.
-New buildings or additions within residential areas consisting of predominantly single and two-storey terrace houses should be respectful and interpretive.
+New buildings or additions within residential areas consisting of predominantly single and two storey terrace houses should be respectful and interpretive.

-Archaeological Sites Archaeological Sites
+Archaeological Sites

-Proposed development must not impact adversely on the aboriginal cultural heritage values, as indicated in an archaeologist's report, for any site known to contain aboriginal archaeological relics.
+Proposed development must not impact adversely on the aboriginal cultural heritage values, as indicated in an archaeologist's report, for any site known to contain aboriginal archaeological relies.

-Sites of Historic or Social Significance Sites of Historic or Social Significance
+Sites of Historic or Social Significance